BT YouView - What's it all about?

 - Total Entertainment - All of the above plus even more channels - including 13 HD and nine kids' TV ones - and the opportunity to add BT Sport Ultra HD.

 You’ve also got the option to add Bolt-ons for even more channels.
-There’s Sky Cinema for the movie buff, Sky Sports 1 and 2 for the armchair athlete, HD Extra to make the most of your HD telly, and more.
+There’s Sky Cinema for the movie buff, Sky Sports Main Event and Extra for the armchair athlete, HD Extra to make the most of your HD telly, and more.
 And don't forget BT Sport - free with any package until August 2017.

 Have a gander at our full guide to BT TV channels for the complete lowdown.